olin/studentgovernment/honorcode.md

 When on each other’s campuses, Olin and Wellesley students will be subject to the host campus’ standards of conduct for academic integrity.
 The host campus’ disciplinary process will be used when an Olin or Wellesley student violates the host’s standards.
-The Student Affairs Office at Olin will work closely with the Dean of Students at Wellesley to determine the best procedures to follow for non-academic issues.
+The Student Affairs and Resources Office at Olin will work closely with the Dean of Students at Wellesley to determine the best procedures to follow for non-academic issues.

 Olin students taking classes or participating in activities on other campuses should familiarize themselves with the host’s student disciplinary system and